 The new measure contributes to the literature, first, by offering indicators of regional quality of government based on objective, administrative data rather than a survey of perceptions of experiences.
-Second, the availability of millions of contracting records for more than 10 years enables a uniquely detailed assessment on the regional and local levels including NUTS2 and NUTS3 levels2 but also on the settlement level.
-Given that the contracts data has precise addresses of buyers, suppliers as well as contract performance, the granularity of regional analysis can be flexibly adjusted to diverse analytical needs.
+Second, the availability of millions of contracting records for more than 10 years enables a uniquely detailed assessment on the regional and local levels including NUTS-2 and NUTS-3 levels, but also at the settlement level.
+Given that the contracts data have precise addresses of buyers, suppliers as well as contract performance, the granularity of regional analysis can be flexibly adjusted to diverse analytical needs.

 Third, as the proposed indicators are free of the usual biases and stickiness of governance indicators based on perceptions and self-reported experiences, they are particularly well suited to track changes in regional performance over time.
 This point is amply demonstrated by the surprisingly steady deterioration of government quality in most EU regions with only a handful of exceptions according to our data.
-Countries are not only diverse within (Charron et al., 2014), but the landscape is shifting on the mid-term, that is in 10-15 years.
-Fourth, the proposed indicators allow for consistent comparisons not only within countries, but also across countries or regions belonging to different countries; unlike other indicators using objective data (e.g. Golden & Picci, 2005).
-Fifth, public procurement administrative records are updated on a daily basis by law, so regularly gathering this data and generating the Public Spending Quality indicators is feasible at a modest cost.
-Continuous monitoring of government quality based on up-to-date data is of particular value for policy makers wishing to trace the impact of reforms.
-Sixth, given that public procurement data characterises the spending side of government activities, often large value purchases, it is complementary to existing measures of quality of government based on citizen and public service user perspectives.
+Countries are not only diverse within (Charron et al., 2014), but the landscape is shifting on the mid-term, that is, in 10-15 years.
+Fourth, the proposed indicators allow for consistent comparisons not only within countries, but also across countries or regions belonging to different countries; unlike other indicators using objective data (e.g., Golden & Picci, 2005).
+Fifth, public procurement administrative records are updated on a daily basis by law, so regularly gathering these data and generating PSQ indicators is feasible at a modest cost.
+Continuous monitoring of government quality based on up-to-date data is of particular value for policymakers wishing to trace the impact of reforms.
+Sixth, given that public procurement data characterize the spending side of government activities, often large-value purchases, they are complementary to existing measures of quality of government based on citizen and public service user perspectives.